the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-workflow.md

 <a name="Formal_vs_informal_reviews"></a>
 ### Formal vs informal reviews

-For a formal review process to work effectively, it's imperative that the project is using good [version control](../vcs.md).
+For a formal review process to work effectively, it's imperative that the project is using good {ref}`version control<rr-vcs>`.
 However, it bears stating that **all review of code is very valuable**, including informal or ad-hoc approaches.
 Indeed, this kind of informal "over the shoulder" peer review can form a key preliminary component even in highly formalised review pipelines, saving a lot of stress and arguing once the formal stage begins.

 This section focuses on the typical workflows behind a formal review process, as commonly implemented within a social coding environment like Github.

 <a name="prepare_the_code"></a>
 ### Prepare the code

 Before requesting a review, make sure you've met all the obvious quality benchmarks for the project you are contributing to.
-This means making sure you have check the review list (see [checklist for the coder](/reviewing_checklists.md#for_the_coder)).
+This means making sure you have check the review list (see {ref}`checklist for the coder<rr-checklist-for-code-review>`).

-A reviewer should check these things (see [checklist for the reviewer](/reviewing_checklists.md#for_the_reviewer)), but defects on these fronts should be by occasional oversight, rather than systematic.
+A reviewer should check these things (see {ref}`checklist for the coder<rr-checklist-for-code-review>`), but defects on these fronts should be by occasional oversight, rather than systematic.

 <a name="forks_and_branches"></a>
 ### Propose changes